CIAT-DAPA/GapAnalysis/README.md

 **_Predicted Potential Habitat_**

-The `raster` representing the predicted potential extent of suitable habitat is used buy multiple functions to represent the maximum potential range of a species.
+The `raster` representing the predicted potential extent of suitable habitat is used by multiple functions to represent the maximum potential range of a species.
 This is then compared to what is conserved _ex-situ_ or _in-situ_.

 ### Workflow
 Main_code - example of the recommend workflow.